 Tension Headache Symptoms

-Tension headaches are actually the most common type of headaches.
-A tension headache will typically cause pain behind your eyes and can feel like you have a tight band of pressure around your head.
-Tension headaches can also cause mild, moderate, or severe pain in your head and neck.
 Lack of sleep and fatigue are two common triggers for sleep headaches.
 When you carry a lot of tension in your neck and upper back muscles, the pressure and strain can lead to headaches.
 If you notice pressure around your forehead and feel tenderness along your scalp after a poor night’s sleep, then you may be dealing with a tension headache.

 Migraine Symptoms

-Migraines are actually more than just a bad headache.
-In fact, migraines are a type of neurological condition that can cause symptoms that include painful headaches.
-Migraines can also lead to uncomfortable symptoms like nausea, tingling and numbness, and sensitivity to light and sound.
 A migraine can be triggered by a lack of sleep, and you may develop a pulsating or throbbing pain in your head.
 Lack of sleep migraines can cause a pounding headache that may start out mild but develop into more moderate to severe pain over time.
 A migraine will typically cause head pain along your forehead and commonly affects only one side of your head.

 What Can Cause a Lack of Sleep?

-In order to address lack of sleep headache, it helps to determine the underlying cause of what is disrupting your sleep.
+In order to best address a lack of sleep headache, it helps to determine the underlying cause of what is disrupting your sleep.
 Here are seven reasons why you may suffer from a lack of sleep.

 Insomnia

 Insomnia is a sleep disorder that can make it difficult for you to fall asleep or stay asleep.
-Some people who struggle with insomnia may have difficulty getting comfortable and quieting their mind enough to fall asleep.
+Some people who struggle with insomnia may have difficulty getting comfortable and quieting their minds enough to fall asleep.
 Other people may fall asleep easily but then wake up multiple times throughout the night.
 Insomnia can cause you to feel tired and fatigued throughout your day.

 Snoring